Arrowette: Cissie King-Jones

 Forced by her mother to adopt a version of her old costume, Suzanne "Cissie" King-Jones becomes the second Arrowette.
 Arrowette first appears in the pages of Impulse wearing a frilly costume and a bejeweled mask that apes her mother's old costume.
 Despite Arrowette's success as a heroine, Impulse's mentor, Max Mercury, is concerned by what he sees as Bonnie's exploitation of her daughter.
-Child Welfare Services gets involved, and Bonnie loses custody of her daughter, who is sent to the Elias School for Girls, a boarding school.
+Child welfare services gets involved, and Bonnie loses custody of her daughter, who is sent to the Elias School for Girls, a boarding school.

-Arrowette next appears in Young Justice #4 wearing a more practical costume.
-Acting alone, she battles Harm, who injures her with one of her own arrows.
-She manages to escape and contact Young Justice, later joining the team, along with the second Wonder Girl (Cassie Sandsmark) and Secret (Greta Hayes).
-The three quickly become close friends, although Cissie admits during a game of 'Truth or Dare' that, if put in a position where she had a choice to quit being a hero, she would ask her mother's advice and then do the opposite to establish herself as an independent person.
+Arrowette next appears in the series Young Justice, where she is injured by the villain Harm.
+She manages to escape and contact Young Justice, later joining the team along with Wonder Girl (Cassie Sandsmark) and Secret (Greta Hayes).

 After her school therapist—one of the few adults whom Cissie trusted—is murdered, Cissie tracks down the killers in a violent rage.
 She nearly kills one of them herself, but is stopped by Superboy.
 Cissie is so shaken by the incident that she vows never to be Arrowette again.

-Despite leaving the team, Cissie remains close friends with her teammates and eventually reconciles with her mother, who convinces her daughter to try out for the "Summer Games" in Sydney (a reference to the 2000 Summer Olympics).
-With her battle-honed abilities, Cissie ends up taking home the gold, and becomes something of a celebrity, guest-starring on Superboy's favorite TV show, Wendy the Werewolf Stalker (a parody of Buffy the Vampire Slayer).
-She helps Red Tornado's daughter, Traya, adjust to life at Elias and later, when Secret is resurrected, Cissie helps to organize placement for her at the same school.
+Despite leaving the team, Cissie remains close friends with her teammates and eventually reconciles with her mother, who convinces her daughter to try out for the Summer Games in Sydney (a reference to the 2000 Summer Olympics).
+Cissie ends up taking home the gold and becomes something of a celebrity.
+Now retired from heroics, Cissie never expresses any desire to return to her life as a superhero, despite the best efforts of several of her former teammates.